Pink circle

 What Are Profit Interest Units (PIUs)?

 A Profit Interest Unit (PIU) grants an employee a share in future profits of the company — typically in an LLC or partnership structure.
+In other words, if the company were sold today, the PIU holder typically wouldn’t get anything.
+But if the company grows and sells in the future, they share in that upside.

 Think of PIUs as a hybrid between traditional stock options and profit-sharing plans.
 When issued, they usually have zero liquidation value at the time of grant.
 Value accrues only as the company grows.